Beat The Numbers Game: Guard Against Card Testing Fraud

 Contact one of our payment experts to learn more about how our complete payments solution can benefit you.
 You can also explore ways to get started with our solutions.

-What Are ACH Credits and How Do They Work?
+What is an ACH Credit and How Do They Work?

 Do you compensate your employees through direct deposit?
 Have you paid your bills online?
 If so, you have sent ACH credit.
 The Automated Clearing House (ACH) is a critical network in the United States financial industry that manages millions of transactions like these every day.